Why go to the theater? Theater is a well-rounded and balanced cultural experience like none other, and it is a blend of many art forms!

 No experience is necessary to be part of Drama Friends!
-All of the tasks performed by Drama Friends have experienced parents to help coordinate and guide new comers through the process.
-There are many different jobs that require various skill levels.
-Whether you’ve been blessed with the gift of hospitality, creativity, organizational abilities, culinary skills or whatever your talents might be (Romans 12:6-8), your help is welcomed!
+Experienced parents help coordinate and guide new Drama Friends.
+Whether you’ve been blessed with the gift of hospitality, creativity, organizational abilities, culinary skills, or whatever your talents might be (Romans 12:6-8), your help is welcomed!
 As a Drama Friend, you will get to know fellow parents, students, teachers, and directors.

 DISCLAIMER : We at Milwaukee Lutheran consider the content and intent of the plays we select very earnestly.
 Some are meant to simply entertain and to bring joy and laughter to the audience, some to send a message: most do both.
 We do not select our plays exclusively from the Christian canon.
 Some characters words and actions do not reflect the Christian World View that we espouse at MLHS.
 However, the same is true of some of the characters and even the heroes in the Bible.
 We look at these as foils that reflect the need for the good, the right and the holy.
 We hope the audience can view these characters words and actions not as offensive (we change them as much as our licensing agreement will allow) but as a reflection of our fallen world and would remain mindful of the overall message of the production.